ErikVerheul/OneBacklog/README.md

 - These tools enable complexifying rather than simplifying</br>
 Finally see this https://www.youtube.com/watch?v=LAvM4_JY0Ic video about the real role the product owner has.

-## Demo
-A demo of the current stable version is online.
-Try https://onebacklog.net, signin as demo user and give me your feedback by registering your most wanted features and found defects.
-See the <b>release nodes</b> by clicking on the version number in the header of the app.

 ## Build Setup
 The app uses a secure https connection using port 6984 with cooky authentication to connect to the database.
 See https://onebacklog.net/localhost-https.html for how to create a HTTPS certificate for localhost domains.</br>

 ## install CouchDB